Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Numerical Experiment and Results

-For reverse primer design, we implemented significant adaptations to the C-VAE methodology to accommodate the distinct sequence characteristics and data requirements of reverse primers.
-The implementation protocol involved training independent C-VAE models for each validated forward primer, followed by systematic evaluation of four feature extraction approaches: Pooling, Top, Mix, and Reconstruction.
-Performance assessment quantified the number of viable candidate reverse primer pairs generated by each method.
-Comparative analysis revealed variant-dependent efficacy patterns.
-For the Alpha variant (detailed in Appendix Table \ref{tab:11}), Top, Mix, and Reconstruction methods demonstrated efficient feature extraction, while the Pooling method exhibited suboptimal performance.
-Conversely, for the Delta variant (Appendix Table \ref{tab:12}), the Top method displayed superior extraction efficiency.
-Based on these comprehensive evaluations, we selected the Top method as the optimal feature extraction approach for reverse primer design.
-Subsequently, we calculated and documented frequency distributions of obtained reverse primers for each variant in Appendix Table \ref{tab:5.5}.
+For reverse primer design, we adapted the C-VAE pipeline to account for the downstream-sequence setting and the additional constraints of reverse primers.
+Specifically, we trained an independent C-VAE model for each validated forward primer and compared four feature extraction strategies (Pooling, Top-$k$, Mix, and Reconstruction).
+Performance was evaluated by the number of viable reverse primer candidates (and primer pairs) produced after applying the downstream filtering and screening criteria.
+The effectiveness of these strategies varied by variant.
+For the Alpha variant (Appendix Table~\ref{tab:11}), the Top-$k$, Mix, and Reconstruction methods produced substantially more viable candidates than Pooling.
+For the Delta variant (Appendix Table~\ref{tab:12}), the Top-$k$ method yielded the highest extraction efficiency.
+Based on these evaluations, we selected the Top-$k$ method as the default strategy for reverse primer extraction.
+We then computed the occurrence-frequency distributions of the resulting reverse primers for each variant (Appendix Table~\ref{tab:5.5}).

-The final primer selection process incorporated multiple thermodynamic parameters and complementarity analyses.
-Initially, we applied GC content and melting temperature (Tm) assessments to identify candidates within optimal ranges.
-We then conducted self-dimer analysis to eliminate primers containing excessive self-complementary bases.
-Further dimer evaluation excluded primer pairs exhibiting significant complementarity between forward and reverse sequences.
-Additionally, we constrained the melting temperature differential between paired primers to within 5°C to ensure optimal PCR performance.
-Application of these stringent selection criteria yielded a total of 1,478 validated primer pairs distributed across all five variant categories, as detailed in Table \ref{tab:13}.
+Final primer-pair selection was performed using thermodynamic constraints and complementarity screening.
+We first filtered candidates by GC content and melting temperature (Tm).
+We then removed primers with strong self-complementarity (self-dimers) and excluded forward--reverse combinations with substantial cross-complementarity (heterodimers).
+Finally, we required the Tm difference between paired primers to be within $5^{\circ}$C to support robust amplification.
+Applying these criteria yielded 1{,}478 computationally validated primer pairs across the five variants, summarized in Table~\ref{tab:13}.

 \paragraph{Primer-BLAST}